perfectspr/llm-leaderboard/results/openchat.md

 ### Received Answer
 Let's break down the information given:

-1. The first patient needs 6 sessions.
+1. One patient needs 6 sessions.
-2. The second patient needs 5 more sessions than the first patient, so they need 6 + 5 = 11 sessions.
+2. Another patient needs 5 more than the first patient (6 + 5 = 11 sessions).
 3. The total number of sessions needed by these two patients is 6 + 11 = 17 sessions.
+4. There are 4 patients in total, and we know the first two patients' session requirements.
+5. To find the remaining patients' session needs, we subtract the total number of sessions needed by the first two patients from the total number of sessions required by all four patients (25 sessions).

-4. The third and fourth patients together need 25 - 17 = 8 sessions (since there are 25 sessions in total).
+So, the remaining patients would need 25 - 17 = 8 sessions in total.

-So, the remaining two patients (the third and fourth) together need 8 sessions.
 ***
 ### Math 4
 Tom paints a room that has 5 walls.
 Each wall is 2 meters by 3 meters.
 John can paint 1 square meter every 10 minutes.
 He has 10 hours to paint everything.
 How many hours does he have to spare?